RahatGithub/RahatGithub/README.md

   > Studying Computer Science Engineering at Sylhet Engineering College
   >
-  > Doing a research on Deep Learning Image Processing
+  > Working on the project "Building a Result Management System for Sylhet Engineering College"
   >
   > Learning Data Analysis and Machine Learning